peppedilillo/misfits/README.md

 I want it to be snappy as hell and fully usable without touching the mouse.
 It currently has some limitations (e.g. won't display array or VLA columns), but will work on them eventually.
 It leverages astropy and pandas, and is built using [textual](https://www.textualize.io/).
-Works on Linux, MacOS and Windows.
+Works on Linux, macOS and Windows.
 Performances on Windows are worse.
 Renders best on modern terminals: windows new terminal, macOS iTerm2, your typical linux distro is likely fine as it is.

 ### Installation